Breaking

 Companies don’t make a lot of money on tech products.
 Think 6 to 15 percent—a stark contrast to software, which has profit margins as high as 70 to 80 percent.
 Because of this reality, businesses that import goods from their factories in China can’t absorb this sudden tax hike.
 It’s too big.

-Retailers also can’t cushion the blow, as evidenced by Best Buy and Target telling shoppers to expect immediate price increases.
+Retailers also can’t cushion the blow, as evidenced by Best Buy and Target telling shoppers to expect immediate price increases when the tariffs first went into effect.

 For some devices, you can still find them at lower prices—either reflecting “just” the effect of the original 10 percent tariff, or even the pre-tariff cost.
 Your luck will depend on how much stock was brought over before the March tariffs took effect.